-In the fall of 2012, Steve Martin (Kim’s significant other) attended a few local tractor and engine shows with Bob.
+In the fall of 2012, Steve Martin (Kim’s husband) attended a few local tractors and engine shows with Bob.
 That’s where he learned the family business.
 While at the shows, Bob taught Steve how to set up and engrave signs.

 In May of 2014, Steve and Kim temporarily took over the family business when Bob was in the hospital.
 They were delighted to step in and help while Bob was on the mend.
 Unfortunately, Bob passed a month later.
 Steve and Kim decided to stay on to help make the transition easier on Marilyn.

 By November 2014, they realized they needed to honor Bob’s 20+ years of dedication to his customers and made the decision to continue the family business.
 Kim and Steve often hear endearing stories about Bob and Marilyn from many of their longtime customers.
 It was the amazing customers who made the decision to carry on The Badge Factory business easy for Kim and Steve.

 Why The Badge Factory

 Shortly after starting the business, Bob and Marilyn’s oldest granddaughter decided the company needed a name.
 She came up with “The Badge Factory” and it stuck.

 Over the many years of setting up at antique tractor and engine shows, repeat customers would search the show grounds looking for Bob and Marilyn, affectionately refer to them as, “The Tractor Sign Folks”.
 That’s why The Badge Factory added their tagline.